Amazon Has Removed The Minimum Purchase Requirement For Free Shipping Just In Time For The Holidays

 Prime members already get this benefit for free.
 This promotion is for non-Prime members.
 Walmart is Amazon’s biggest competition and they have a minimum order requirement.
 That said, holiday shopping tends to ring up for more than $35.

-Where this becomes a real benefit is for the last-minute shopping, or those odd and ends that were not a part of the first round.
+Where this becomes a real benefit is for the last-minute shopping or those odds and ends that were not a part of the first round.
 What about extra batteries for those drones?
 For the person with $10 to spend on that one thing that didn’t make the big list, Amazon becomes a no-brainer.
 That is the kind of thing Walmart will find it tough to compete with.

 Free shipping is not the only thing to consider when doing your online shopping for the holidays.
 Be sure to ask if they do gift-wrapping, provide customized cards, include gift receipts, and have a generous, easy, and extended return policy.